Take a virtual tour through your design!

 What is a building permit?

 A building permit is your green light to start construction.
-It ensures that your plans meet all relevant building codes and safety standards as outlined in the Building Act 1993.
-This legislation governs how construction projects must be managed in Victoria to ensure they’re safe, durable, and compliant.
+It ensures that your plans comply with all relevant building codes and safety standards set out in the Building Act 1993.
+This legislation governs how construction projects must be managed in Victoria to ensure they're safe, durable, and compliant.

 For most projects, you'll need a building permit in Melbourne if you're: